 There are ways you can help your child learn to put rejection into perspective and move past it.
 Here are some things you can do:

 Help your child see different explanations.
-If a friend can’t come over because he’s playing with someone else, your child may see it as rejection.
+If your child’s friend is playing with someone else and can’t come over, your child may see it as rejection.
 Help your child understand that sometimes things just happen.
 Maybe another kid called first.
-It doesn’t mean the friend doesn’t like him anymore.
+It doesn’t mean your child has lost a friend.

 Share stories about rejection and getting over it.
 Michael Jordan was cut from the high school basketball team.
 J.K.
 Rowling was rejected by 12 publishers for her first book, Harry Potter and the Sorcerer’s Stone.
 You can also share your own experiences of being rejected and what you did to get over it.